 The family of the deceased firefighter must be informed as soon as possible, preferably before the press.
 Once the family has been notified in accordance with the fire department policy, the mourning period starts.
 The mourning gestures can include covered badges, banner placed on the fire engine or the firefighter’s gear and equipment, and the fire station building.
 Finally, the country’s flag at the fire station should be lowered to half-mast.

 Most departments appoint a member from the force to act as the emergency contact with the deceased’s family.
 It is of utmost importance for a person to serve as the department’s point of contact, and it’s better if that person knows the deceased’s family quite well.
 Provision for support should be readily available to the dead family, any time of the day.
 More significant departments appoint a Survivor Action Officer, who heads a group of professionals who then work on the firefighter funeral’s various aspects.
-For example, while the Family Liaison Officer discusses the different options for a traditional funeral ceremony with full military-like honours, the Funeral Officer takes care of the funeral ceremony arrangement.
+For example, while the Family Liaison Officer discusses the different options for a traditional funeral ceremony with full military-like honors, the Funeral Officer takes care of the funeral ceremony arrangement.
 The Cemetery Officer manages the accounts for the memorial service or interment.
 If the department has a pastor, some of these responsibilities will fall on him or her.

 Other responsibilities that can be taken on by the department include: